spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 - Admin access to the Kubernetes cluster where the PCG is deployed.
 The Reach Helm Chart will create a namespace, service accounts, and roles in the cluster.

-- The extract utilities `zip` and `tar` are installed on the machine you are using to deploy the Helm chart.
+- The extract utilities `zip` and `tar` are installed in the system you are using to deploy the Helm chart.

-- Tenant administrator access.
+- Palette tenant administrator access.

 - Proxy configuration details, such as the proxy URL, port, and authentication credentials.

 - The deployed PCG must have network connectivity to the proxy server.

 - The Kubernetes cluster where the PCG is deployed must have the proxy configuration.
-This includes any Certificate Authority (CA) certificates are required to authenticate the proxy server.
+This includes any Certificate Authority (CA) certificates that are required to authenticate with the proxy server.
 This step varies depending on the platform where the Kubernetes cluster is deployed.
 Some platforms, such as managed Kubernetes services, may require additional steps.
 Below is a list of helpful links to set up proxy configurations for some common Kubernetes platforms: